Harvard-Neutrino/TAMBO-MC/README.md

 Also, I highly recommend joining the [Julia Slack](https://julialang.org/slack/).
 It is very active, and everyone there is extremely helpful.

 ### [0.2] CORSIKA 8
 TAMBOSim also relies on the new C++ implementation of CORSIKA, CORSIKA 8.
-We assume here that you have installed and build CORSIKA 8.
+We assume here that you have installed and built CORSIKA 8.

 ## [1] Installing Dependencies
 The physics of TAMBOSim relies primarily on three external software packages: PROPOSAL, TauRunner, and CORSIKA.
 PROPOSAL and TauRunner can both be run using Python.
 Of course we are using Julia, not Python, so we will interface with these packages using the Julia package PyCall.
 CORSIKA, in contrast, is written in C++.
 TAMBOSim interfaces directly with the CORSIKA executable, so it must be compiled directly, which will be covered later in this section.